tqdm/tqdm/README.rst

     t = trange(100)
     for i in t:
-        # Description will be displayed at the left
+        # Description will be displayed on the left
         t.set_description('GEN %i' % i)
-        # Postfix will choose the formatting based on argument's datatype
+        # Postfix will be displayed on the right, and will format automatically
-        # and will display them as additional info at the right
+        # based on argument's datatype
         t.set_postfix(loss=random(), gen=randint(1,999), str='h', lst=[1, 2])
         sleep(0.1)